flare-foundation/attestation-client/docs/attestation-types/00001-payment.md

 - `blockNumber`:
   - type: `uint64`
-  - description: Timestamp of the transaction block on the underlying chain.
+  - description: Number of the transaction block on the underlying chain.
 - `blockTimestamp`:,
   - type: `uint64`
   - description: Timestamp of the transaction block on the underlying chain.